The Pickwick Papers: Theatre

 There was an early attempt at a theatrical adaptation with songs by W.T.
 Moncrieff and entitled Samuel Weller, or, The Pickwickians, in 1837.
 This was followed in 1871 by John Hollingshead's stage play Bardell versus Pickwick.
 The first successful musical was Pickwick (sometimes Pickwick, A Dramatic Cantata) by Sir Francis Burnand and Edward Solomon and premiered at the Comedy Theatre on 7 February 1889.

 Pickwick by Cyril Ornadel, Wolf Mankowitz, and Leslie Bricusse was a musical version which premiered in Manchester in 1963 before transferring to the West End.
 It originally starred Harry Secombe (later cast as Mr Bumble in the film version of Oliver!) in the title role and Roy Castle as Sam Weller.
 Although it was a major success in London, running for 694 performances, Pickwick failed in the United States when it opened on Broadway in 1965.

 Part of The Pickwick Papers were featured in Charles Dickens's Ghost Stories, a 60-minute animation made by Emerald City Films (1987).
 These included The Ghost in the Wardrobe, The Mail Coach Ghosts, and The Goblin and the Gravedigger.

-Stephen Jarvis's novel Death and Mr Pickwick (2014) is in part a literary thriller, examining in forensic detail the question of whether the idea, character and physiognomy of Samuel Pickwick originated with Dickens, or with the original illustrator and instigator of the project, Robert Seymour.
+Stephen Jarvis's novel Death and Mr Pickwick (2014) is in part a literary thriller, examining in minute detail the question of whether the idea, character and physiognomy of Samuel Pickwick originated with Dickens, or with the original illustrator and instigator of the project, Robert Seymour.
 The conclusion of the narrator is that the accepted version of events given by Dickens and the publisher Edward Chapman is untrue.